Tsiona23/todo-app/README.md

 # ToDoo ⚡

-**ToDoo** is a modern, portfolio-level productivity application built with pure HTML, CSS, and Vanilla JavaScript.
+**ToDoo** is a modern, productivity application built with pure HTML, CSS, and Vanilla JavaScript.
 It transforms a basic to-do list into a professional, SaaS-like dashboard inspired by premium tools like Notion, Todoist, and Linear.

 ---